 - The juror shows a bias towards the defendant or the state

 - The juror is unqualified to serve

 The attorneys also have a limited number of challenges that do not have to be for cause.
 These are called “peremptory challenges.”
-In a death penalty case, the prosecutor and defense attorney each have 10 peremptory challenges.
-In all other criminal cases where the defendant may face imprisonment, the attorneys have 5 peremptory challenges.
-In all other criminal cases, each side has 3 peremptory challenges.6
+In a death penalty case, the prosecutor and defense attorney each have ten peremptory challenges.
+The attorneys have five peremptory challenges in all other criminal cases where the defendant may face imprisonment.
+In all other criminal cases, each side has three peremptory challenges.6

 4. What happens during the jury trial?

 After the jury is selected, the lawyers give their opening statements.
 In a criminal trial, the prosecutor is the first to present their opening statement.
 The defense attorney follows the prosecutor, giving their opening statement on the case.

 Each side calls witnesses.
 The prosecutor first calls their witnesses to provide testimony.
 The defense attorney then gets an opportunity to cross-examine the prosecution’s witnesses.
 The defense calls their own witnesses, and later the prosecutor may cross-examine them.
 Each side may also present evidence or expert testimony supporting their case, with the other side having an opportunity to respond.